rishabha09/MMTLog/README.md

 How to provide inputs to run the application successfully

-At first line you have to provide file path without in quotes. eg : /home/delhivery/MMTLog/src/main/java/com/example/MMTLog/Input.text
+At first line you have to provide file path without quotes. eg : /home/delhivery/MMTLog/src/main/java/com/example/MMTLog/Input.text

 At second line provide the keys name can be present in json file.
+I am taking json keys name in input.
 eg: pfm level step timestamp

 At third line provide inputs to test.